 Whoever leaves Europe last, turn out the lights.

-Two days after we left Portugal and arrived in Morocco, the most affected countries in Asia and Europe began locking down their borders.
+Two days after we left Portugal and arrived in Morocco, the most affected countries by the global pandemic in Asia and Europe began locking down their borders.
 One by one, they closed schools, concert venues, restaurants, bars, and ultimately, airports.
-Morocco had thus far escaped the ravages of COVID-19, so we continued touring the country, seeing the sights, and drinking a lot.
+Morocco had thus far escaped the ravages of COVID-19, so we continued touring the country, seeing sights such as Chefchaouen, the Atlas Mountains, and drinking a lot.

 In addition to killing people, the global pandemic killed our plans to visit Majorca and Barcelona as well.
 With Spain halting all flights, Morocco would be our final destination on this journey, and possibly our new “forever home” if the airport shut down before we could get out.